himetik/diffractor/README.md

 🔩 **Poetry** is used as a dependency management and packaging tool specifically designed for Python projects, facilitating easy management of project dependencies and packaging.

 🧪 **pytest** is the testing framework adopted for writing simple and scalable test cases in Python, ensuring code reliability and correctness through comprehensive testing.

+🎥 **asciinema** is a tool used for recording and sharing terminal sessions, enabling you to capture and replay terminal interactions.

 <br/>